 Heidi Li Feldman, What’s Right About the Medical Model in Human Subjects Research Regulation, in THE FUTURE OF HUMAN SUBJECTS RESEARCH (Cambridge: The MIT Press forthcoming 2014)

 Scholarly Commons Citation

 Feldman, Heidi Li, "What’s Right About the Medical Model in Human Subjects Research Regulation" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1097.
+1097.